ravi-s/RateStartup/Specifics/Fintech/Sector_Risks.md

    2. Why did you choose this stack?
    3. What are the alternative stacks? (***provoke thinking***)
 3. Business Risks
+   1. What are the business model risks?
+   2. What are the metrics to track the risk?
+   3. What is the mitigation plan?

   > Micro-lending business for startups is overcrowded with many startups such as Indifi, Aye Finance, Capital Float, Ziploan.

 4. Marketing Risks

 > Note: Generic startup risks apply nonetheless.